steffilazerte/workshop-dealing-with-data/README.md

     'help.start()' for an HTML browser interface to help.
     Type 'q()' to quit R.

-The important line is the first one: R version 4.2.3 (2023-03-15) – Shortstop Beagle
+The important line is the first one: R version 4.3.0 (2023-04-21) – Already Tomorrow

 ### **3. Install/Update Packages**